akeller/Unity-AI-AR/README.md

 Click "Create" and wait for the service to provision.
 This may take some time.

-Once the service is provisioned successfully, click on Service credentials.
+Once the service is provisioned successfully, click on the Launch Tool button.
+This opens the Watson Conversation tool and may require you to login again.

 ![alt text][conversation-manage]

+The page that loads contains your workspaces.
+Click the icon to import a workspace.

+![alt text][workspaces]

+Import the [json file](https://github.com/IBM/watson-conversation-slots-intro/blob/master/data/watson-pizzeria.json) from the [Pizza Ordering Code Pattern](https://developer.ibm.com/code/patterns/assemble-a-pizza-ordering-chatbot-dialog/).
+Choose the file and import everything.
+This will create a new workspace with all the intents, entities, and dialog intact.

+Click the new workspace tile to open it.

+![alt text][Workspace-dashboard]

+Click the Deploy icon.

-Expand "View credentials" to reveal your username and password.
+Click Credentials (next to Deploy Options).
+Copy your workspace ID, username and password.
 Enter these as strings in the C# script to access the API.

+![alt text][credentials]

+...

+Alternatively, from the IBM Cloud Conversation page (page where the Launch tool button sits), click "Service credentials" then expand "View credentials" to reveal your username and password.
+Enter these as strings in the C# script to access the API.
+This does not show your workspace ID.

 ![alt text][conversation-service-credentials]

 ## Resources